On the Corner: Background

 "I don't care who buys the record so long as they get to the black people so I will be remembered when I die.
 I'm not playing for any white people, man.
 I wanna hear a black guy say 'Yeah, I dig Miles Davis.'"

-Also cited as an influence by Davis was the work of experimental composer Karlheinz Stockhausen, in particular his forays into electronic music and tape manipulation.
-Davis was first introduced to Stockhausen's work in 1972 by collaborator Paul Buckmaster, and the trumpeter reportedly kept a cassette recording of the 1966–67 Hymnen composition in his Lamborghini sports car.
-Some concepts from Stockhausen that appealed to Davis included the electronic sound processing found in Hymnen and the 1966 piece Telemusik, and the development of musical structures by expanding and minimizing processes based on preconceived principles—as featured in Plus-Minus and other Stockhausen works from the 1960s and early 1970s.
+Davis also cited German experimental composer Karlheinz Stockhausen as an influence, in particular his forays into electronic music and tape manipulation.
+Davis was first introduced to Stockhausen's work in 1972 by collaborator Paul Buckmaster, and the trumpeter reportedly kept a cassette recording of Stockhausen's electroacoustic composition Hymnen (1966–67) in his Lamborghini Miura.
+The electronic sound processing found in Hymnen and Telemusik (1966) and the development of musical structures by expanding and minimizing processes based on preconceived principles, as featured in Plus-Minus and other Stockhausen works from the 1960s and early 1970s, appealed to Davis.
 Davis began to apply these ideas to his music by adding and taking away instrumentalists and other aural elements throughout a recording to create a progressively changing soundscape.
-Speaking about Stockhausen's influence, Davis later wrote in his autobiography: I had always written in a circular way and through Stockhausen I could see that I didn't want to ever play again from eight bars to eight bars, because I never end songs: they just keep going on.
+He later wrote in his autobiography: I had always written in a circular way and through Stockhausen I could see that I didn't want to ever play again from eight bars to eight bars, because I never end songs: they just keep going on.
 Through Stockhausen I understood music as a process of elimination and addition.

-The work of Buckmaster (who played electric cello on the album and contributed some arrangements) and the "harmolodics" of saxophonist Ornette Coleman would also be an influence on the album.
-In his biography, Davis later described On the Corner with the formula "Stockhausen plus funk plus Ornette Coleman."
-Using this conceptual framework, Davis reconciled ideas from contemporary art music composition, jazz performance, and rhythm-based dance music.
+The work of Buckmaster, who played electric cello on the album and contributed some arrangements, and the harmolodic theory of avant-garde jazz saxophonist Ornette Coleman, whom Davis had previously disparaged, would also influence the album; Davis later described On the Corner as "Stockhausen plus funk plus Ornette Coleman."
+Using this conceptual framework, Davis reconciled ideas from contemporary classical music, jazz, and rhythm-based dance music.